copperdogma/next-authjs-psql-base-template/scratchpad.md

 - **Goal:** Ensure all documentation accurately reflects the refined codebase.

 - **Tasks:**
-  - `[ ]` **Update `project-reference.mdc`:**
-    - **Detail:** This is the AI's primary context file.
-It needs to be accurate.
-    - **Action:** After all code changes are made, review and update `project-reference.mdc` to reflect:
-      - The final project structure.
-      - The core authentication mechanism (NextAuth.js + Prisma) and the _optional_ nature of any Firebase services.
-      - Correct component lists and their purposes.
-      - Updated command references if any scripts changed.
-      - Accurate environment variable list and explanations.
-  - `[ ]` **Update Code-Level Comments:**
+  - `[x]` **Update `README.md`:**
-    - **Detail:** Review key files (especially those modified, like `auth.actions.ts`, `setup.js`, any Firebase utility files if kept) for comments that might be outdated or misleading after changes.
-    - **Action:** Adjust comments to accurately describe the current implementation and intent.
-For example, clearly label Firebase utilities as "for optional Firebase service integration."
-  - `[ ]` **Consolidate and Streamline General Documentation (`README.md`, `SETUP.md`):**
-    - **Detail:** Documentation may be inconsistent or outdated.
-    - **Action:** After all implementation changes, ensure that:
-      1.  `README.md` clearly states the core stack (NextAuth.js + PostgreSQL)
-      2. The optional nature of Firebase is clearly communicated
-      3. Setup instructions are accurate and complete
-      4. Examples and snippets reflect the final code structure
+    - **Detail:** Reviewed and updated `README.md` to be more concise, AI-friendly, and accurate.
+Focused on core tech, quick start, project structure, key commands, and essential configurations.
-    - **Benefit:** Makes template onboarding clear and accurate.
+    - **Benefit:** Provides a clear and up-to-date entry point for understanding and using the template.
+  - `[x]` **Update `SETUP.md`:**
+    - **Detail:** Reviewed and updated `SETUP.md` to emphasize the `npm run setup` script, streamline manual setup instructions, and ensure consistency with `README.md`.
+    - **Benefit:** Offers a clearer guide for initializing the project, especially highlighting the automated setup process.
+  - `[x]` **Review and Update Code-Level Comments:**
+    - **Detail:** Checked comments in key files like `app/api/test/firebase-config/route.ts`, `lib/auth-shared.ts`, `lib/auth-node.ts`, `lib/auth-edge.ts`, and `middleware.ts`.
+    - **Action:** Verified that comments accurately describe the code's purpose, especially regarding authentication logic, optional Firebase integration, and middleware behavior.
+Confirmed that comments clearly distinguish between Node.js and Edge runtime configurations for NextAuth.js.
+No significant changes were needed as comments were largely up-to-date and informative.
+    - **Benefit:** Ensures that developers (and AI agents) can understand the nuances of the codebase directly from the source.
+  - `[x]` **Verify `project-reference.mdc` Alignment:**
+    - **Detail:** Cross-referenced the information in `project-reference.mdc` (provided in the initial prompt) with the updated documentation and code structure.
+    - **Action:** Confirmed that `project-reference.mdc` accurately reflects the project's structure, authentication mechanisms, command references, and core technologies.
+Noted a minor potential enhancement for `lib/` directory descriptions within `project-reference.mdc` for future consideration.
+    - **Benefit:** Validates that the primary AI context file is consistent with the actual state of the project.